-Write down the names of the men, what ministry responsibilities they nave, where they live (how far they have to come.)
-Probe on their expectations.
-Gather info - Ask what he knows and understands about church-based leadership training, etc.
+Write down the names of the men, what ministry responsibilities they nave, where they live (how far they have to come.
+Probe on their \\\\\\ and what has to this point been communicated to them about CBLT.
+Gather info - Ask what he knows and understands about CBLT ministry to help churches in the area of church-based leadership training and the GR course, etc.